 Additional Information And Resources From Gallegos Plumbing

 The following additional information provided by Gallegos Plumbing will help ensure that you have the proper tools up your sleeve to protect you and your loved ones during the COVID-19 outbreak.
+Along with plumbing measures we also recommed the anti-microbial paint for the walls for proper sanitization.
 Check out these top three helpful resources for your at-home plumbing needs: